peterjmarko/llm-narrative-framework/docs/DATA_PREPARATION_DATA_DICTIONARY.template.md

 These files are generated during the data validation and filtering stages.

--   **`adb_validation_report.csv`**: The detailed, row-by-row output of the Wikipedia page validation script.
-It is a critical input for the final filtering step.
 -   **`adb_validation_summary.txt`**: A human-readable summary of the validation report.
 -   **`delineation_coverage_map.csv`**: A report used by the assembly logic validation workflow to ensure test subjects provide maximum coverage of all text components.
 -   **`eminence_scores_summary.txt`**: A human-readable summary of the eminence scoring run.